Kavignon/Problem-Solving-Made-Functional/README.md

 * Algorithm design
 * System design
 * Picking an implementation design
+* Choosing the right data structure for your problem space
 * Getting rid of your pesky bug

 (You get the idea, there are many different kind of problems in our day-to-day work).